Dr. Leff’s Guide to Living a Longer and Healthier Life

 The most promising single currently available compound for healthy aging is rapamycin, which I have been taking since the spring.
 Pretty much every researcher in the field of longevity has put themselves on rapamycin.
 Of all the different things I take, rapamycin is the only for which I can definitely say I saw positive results: I had a couple of joint issues that had been bothering me for months cleared up within 3 or 4 weeks of being on rapamycin, and according to my Apple Watch, I get measurably more deep sleep when on rapamycin.

 I’m thinking about adding acarbose to what I’m taking.
-It’s another prescription medication usually used for controlling diabetes, but the evidence supporting it for longevity seems to be better at this point than for Metformin.
+It’s another prescription medication usually used for controlling diabetes, but the evidence supporting it for longevity seems to be better at this point than for metformin.

 Exercise: I work out in some form almost every day.
 Running, biking, and hiking for cardio with strength training at least once a week (should be two), and yoga once a week.
 On “rest” days I walk, hike, swim, and/or do yoga, so I’m still moving.